ada-x64/cubething2/src/static/articles/creating-this-site/main.md

 commands, so I'm able to do things like embed videos and iframes ([see below](#devex)), which would not otherwise be possible.

+[^1]:
-[^1]Actually, I learned make4ht _before_ learning about latexmk and xelatex, so this was especially painful.
+    Actually, I learned make4ht _before_ learning about latexmk and xelatex, so this was especially painful.

 Here's an example of $\KaTeX{}$ rendering some math: